 Benefits of Raising a Bilingual Child

-Growing up in an English speaking country where everyone I knew spoke English, I never knew the benefits of being raised bilingual.
+Growing up in an English speaking country where everyone I knew spoke English, I never knew the benefits of being bilingual or having bilingual kids.
 There was never a reason for me to learn another language.
 My family spoke English and my friends spoke English.
 Everyone I knew at school spoke English, so what was the point?

 So why do parents choose to raise bilingual children?

-Firstly, it may actually be a need within the family.
+Firstly, being bilingual may actually be a need within the family.
 It may be because each parent speaks a different language.
 Eg. One parent speaks Italian, one parent speaks English and neither parent speaks the other language well, therefore they speak in their mother tongue to the children following (OPOL).

 Or it may be that both parents speak the same language, however live in a community where the common language is different.
 Eg at home the spoken language is Italian, however the community language is English, (MLAH).
-Therefore to be able to go to school and communicate with other children they need to learn the community language.
+Therefore to be able to go to school and communicate with other children they need to be bilingual learning to speak the community language as well.

-In these situations the families don’t always have a choice in bringing up their children bilingual, it is a necessity.
-Some families however, choose to bring their child up bilingual.
+In these situations the families don’t always have a choice in bringing up their children bilingually, it is a necessity.

-When meeting children who have a different skin colour, or who speak another language, they tend to be curious instead of shying away from something different.
+When meeting other bilingual kids, or multicultural kids, they tend to be curious instead of shying away from something different.
 It helps them to make new friends, and build strong relationships with other children from diverse cultures.

 A growing number of industries are seeking employees who speak a second language.
 Though English is the language primarily used in the business world, International companies in particular take preference in employing people who speak certain languages to be able to communicate with their clients and business partners overseas.